How to Migrate from Magento to BigCommerce

 - Design Elements and Mismatches on Product Pages

 - SEO Settings (like metadata) and Link Redirects

 - Navigation Menus

 To launch the new store after a BigCommerce migration, with the same functionalities as before, they combine built-in core functionality with some third-party apps.
 Beyond universal apps, developers here can create customizations specific to your store’s needs.
 Check out our eCommerce Apps page and fill out a form; we'll show you the custom Apps we have built.

 In the period immediately after migrating to BigCommerce, it’s quite common for unforeseen issues to arise.
 Begin continuous user testing to ensure the proper functioning of the site.
 Users will quickly pinpoint any bugs or bottlenecks related to hosting, product catalogs, or checkout.

 BigCommerce offers extensive documentation to help ensure a smooth migration.

 Planning is Essential to a Successful Migration

-Most of the issues associated with a migration arise because of a lack of understanding of all the necessary steps involved
+Most of the issues associated with migration arise because of a lack of understanding of all the necessary steps involved.